13 Best Dog-Friendly Beaches in Connecticut 2025

 2. Jennings Beach – Fairfield, Connecticut

 Jennings Beach is the largest coast in Fairfield, with 27 acres of sandy coastline.
-It’s the perfect holiday destination for pet owners and their 4 legged friends during the off seasons from 1st October to 31st March.
-It’s the only seashore in Fairfield that allows pets to be off-leash as long as they follow the voice commands of their parents.
+During the off-season, from 1 October to 31 March, it’s the perfect holiday destination for pet owners and their four-legged friends.
+It’s the only seashore in Fairfield that allows pets to be off-leash as long as they follow their parents’ voice commands.
 Pets are prohibited during summertime.

-The nearby Jennings Dog Park is the perfect space for pets to have all the fun.
-Town Marina allows boat rental for pet parents.
-Dogs are prohibited from the pavilion, Broadwalk, and Sand Castle beach playground.
-The sand is open to all.
+The nearby Jennings Dog Park is the perfect place for pets to have fun.
+The Town Marina allows boat rentals for pet parents.
+Dogs are prohibited from the pavilion, Broadwalk, and Sand Castle beach playground, but the sand is open to all.

 There’s a concession stand, changing rooms, bathrooms, sailboat racks, and volleyball poles besides handicapped accessibility.
 Parking is free during off-seasons.